fouadZiaa/Surfs-Up/README.md

 there is the right balance of warm temperatures and sunny days throughout the year.
 The data-driven decisions that Avy will make, will be based on temperature and rainfall for the past 7 years from 2010-2017, specifically June and December.
 These 2 months have a big enough gap in between to ensure that weather conditions are good year-round.

-      - The analysis consists of 2 parts:
+The analysis consists of 2 parts:
  - Temperature Statistics analysis for June and December for 2010-2017.
  - Rainfall analysis for June and December for 2010-2017.

 ### Results
 The analysis focuses on the temperature and rainfall from six different weather stations.
-On Oahu, Hawaii from 2010-2017 and June and December, specifically.
+On Oahu, Hawaii from 2010-2017 of June and December.

-The first 2 charts show the statistics for June and December – togs
+The first 2 charts show the statistics for June and December – tobs

 1.	**Data**
      -	There are less data points for December (1517 data points) than June (1700 data points).